acsone/odoo-bedrock/README.rst

 =======

-Some inspiration has been drawn from `camptocamp/odoo-project <https://github.com/camptocamp/docker-odoo-project>`_ in particular entrypoint.sh and the travis config.
+Some inspiration has been drawn from `camptocamp/odoo-project <https://github.com/camptocamp/docker-odoo-project>`_ in particular the odoo config file templates, entrypoint.sh and the travis config.

 Contributors
 ~~~~~~~~~~~~